Ashadhi Ekadashi 2026: Pandharpur Wari, Vitthal Rukmini and Bhakti!

 Since then, Vitthal stands on a brick, hands on waist, eternally waiting to bless all devotees.
 Hence, the aarti proclaims:

-Ashadi Ekadashi is where cosmic rhythm and human devotion intertwine – Vishnu’s slumber amid monsoons and Krishna’s timeless patience honoring parental love.
+Ashadhi Ekadashi is where cosmic rhythm and human devotion intertwine, a sacred temporal junction marking Lord Vishnu’s transition into deep slumber amid the cleansing monsoons, and mirroring Lord Krishna’s timeless patience as He stands upon a brick, honoring selfless parental love.

-The pilgrimage, aartis, and collective spirit reflect a living, breathing Sanatana Dharma that celebrates humility, traditions, and inner renewal.
+The grand, miles-long pilgrimage, the resonant echo of evening aartis, and the unyielding collective spirit of the Warkaris reflect a living, breathing Sanatana Dharma.

-What is Ashadi Ekadashi and why is it important?
+What is Ashadhi Ekadashi and why is it important?

 Where is the Vitthal Rukmini temple located?